davecheney/gophercon2018-performance-tuning-workshop/4-compiler-optimisations/1-compiler-optimisations.md

 ```
 Line 8 shows the compiler has correctly deduced that the result of `make([]int, 100)` does not escape to the heap.
 The reason it did no

 The reason line 22 reports that `answer` escapes to the heap is `fmt.Println` is a _variadic_ function.
 The parameters to a variadic function are _boxed_ into a slice, in this case a `[]interface{}`, so `answer` is placed into a interface value because it is referenced by the call to `fmt.Println`.
-Since Go 1.6 (??) the garbage collector requires _all_ values passed via an interface to be pointers, what the complier sees is _approximately_:
+Since Go 1.6 (??) the garbage collector requires _all_ values passed via an interface to be pointers, what the compiler sees is _approximately_:
 ```
 var answer = Sum()
 fmt.Println([]interface{&answer}...)